kialo/stubalyzer/README.rst

 The ignore message includes the number of failures ignored, which are declared as expected in the file for expected mismatches.
-If this file is not provided, the ignore message will list 0 ignored stubs.
+If this file is not provided, the ignore message will not be printed.

 .. code:: shell-session

    Successfully validated 68 stubs.

-   0 fail(s) were ignored.

-If there are mismatches in the given types, stubalyzer will print a list of all inconsistencies with a result message, alongside with an ignore message similar to the following:
+If there are mismatches in the given types, stubalyzer will print a list of all inconsistencies with a result message, alongside with an ignore message -if there is any, similar to the following:

 .. code:: shell-session